 Note: Spark will not automatically make memberships inactive based on expiration dates.
 A staff member must manually set the membership to inactive using the steps above.
 This action will also stop future payments.

-Additionally, making memberships inactive helps ensure that your current month’s performance metrics remain accurate and are not affected by expired or outdated memberships.
+Making memberships inactive or renewing them helps ensure that your current month’s performance metrics remain accurate and are not affected by expired or outdated memberships.